tingerrr/hydra/src/core.typ

   candidate.body
 }

+/// #property(requires-context: true)
-/// Execute the core logic to find and display elements for the current context.
+/// Execute the core logic to find and display elements for the given context.
+/// The `anchor-loc` of the context will be augmented using the current typst
+/// context.
 ///
-/// This function is contextual.
+/// -> content
+#let execute(
+  /// The context for which to find and display the element.
   ///
-/// - ctx (context): The context for which to find and display the element.
-/// -> content
+  /// -> hydra-context
+  ctx,
-#let execute(ctx) = {
+) = {
   ctx.anchor-loc = if ctx.anchor != none and here().position().y > get-top-margin() {
     locate-last-anchor(ctx)
   } else {